aggregat4/dendriform/JOURNAL.md

 * repository-eventlog now always does a rebuild and notify when an external event comes in since all events are potentially structural.
 We "just" need to refactor rebuild at some point to do the undo/redo semantics as in kleppmann
 * All changes to nodes (moving, payload changes and reordering) causes the complete event to be duplicated.
 This means that even more than before we will be schlepping around notes and node name duplications.
 Once this refactoring is through I will need to start thinking about what to do with that data.
 Especially with nodes, but perhaps also the names.
 Should those "attachments" to a node just be child nodes of a different type (no logoot ordering, some type identifier in the payload?)?
 Are there other options to treat these payloads out of band?
 Maybe treat them all as children of another pseudo node called ATTACHMENTS and have the ability to refer to them by ID (would this also enable linking of nodes? in that case they would be special kinds of links)
 * We definitely need to redo the map rebuilding, we can't retrieve all events every time.
 Also, we have a getAllLocalEvents() method on eventlog that delegates to the repository for a similar call.
 This is for getting the new events to send to the server.
 AFAICT this also causally sorts and deduplicates the events, which we probably do not want to do for sending to the server!
 I removed the sorting and deduplication stuff.
-* TODO: add the logoot position to the event payload!
+* add the logoot position to the event payload!
 * I remove the bulk tree loading option and always load recursively.
 Will need measure whether in the future I still need bulk loading. (`repository-eventlog.ts`)

 ## 2021-11-03